Actuarial-Control-Cycle-T1-2024/PLUS-ADVISORY/README.md

 ### New Business Volume
 * New business volume figures are forecasted as projections from a linear regression model fit on historical data, by product.
 The linear regression model was selected on the basis of a linear trend in new business volume for both products.

+> New Business Projections

 ![New Business Volume](https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/166011854/5add1704-f32e-4a5c-a7f9-d83778a9ee86)

 ### New Business Demographics
 * Model points are defined across gender, smoking status, age and face value dimensions and the composition of new business across model points are calculated as historical averages.
 * The stability of composition across past years, representing the basis of the averaging approach, is shown below:

+> New Business Historical Model Point Proportions

 ![SPWL Demo](https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/166011854/ad598bd3-4a66-4635-b996-a6bea1fa31b0)
 ![T20 Demo](https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/166011854/98825cd0-c0f2-4670-a221-287adf794ac5)